 If one side is lower than the other, loosen the jam nut on the adjustment rod and turn the rod tube as needed to bring the tip into the proper position.
 When completed, lock the jam nut to secure the setting.
 Re-check both sides of the deck after the adjustment has been made to ensure it’s within specification.

 With a level mower deck, you will be able to mow with confidence and eliminate uneven cuts.
-If you have any questions about leveling mower decks or you’re looking for mowing equipment to add to your fleet, contact your local John Deere dealer.
+If you have any questions about how to level a mower deck, or you’re looking for mowing equipment to add to your fleet, contact your local John Deere dealer.